ThePhysicsGuys/Physics3D/fileStructure.md

 ---------- | ---- | ---------- | ------------
 0 | NormalizedPolyhedron | int vertexCount <br> int triangleCount <br> Vec3f[] vertices <br> Triangle[] triangles | 8 + vertexCount * 12 + triangleCount * 12

-## A note on Dynamically serialized types:
+## Dynamically serialized types:
 Dynamically serializable types must be registered in a DynamicSerializerRegistry

 When serialized using the dynamic serializer, the resulting byte stream will be an integer denoting the type, and then any information needed to deserialize the type.
 When deserializing, the dynamic deserializer reads the type int, and then hands off deserialization to the appropriate deserializer.

+## Shared Objects
+When objects are shared among different objects, a registry of these objects first has to be constructed, where an ID is assigned to each shared object.
+The IDs are then stored instead

+This can be done using a SharedObjectSerializer.